phlex-ruby/phlex.fun/rails/adopting-phlex.md

 You should also consider using [Literal Properties](/miscellaneous/literal-properties.html), which will reduce the amount of boilerplate required for each component and add data validations at the component layer.

-## Adopting Phlex in an existing codebase
+## Adopting Phlex in an existing Rails codebase

 If you’re adopting Phlex into an existing codebase, you should start by extracting components and using them in your existing Rails views.
 This will help you get the most out of Phlex early on without too much effort.